einzigartigerName/xlight/README.md

 # xlight
-This is an extremly simple and lightweight xbacklight alternative for x86_64 Linux.\
+This is an extremely simple and lightweight xbacklight alternative for x86_64 Linux.\
 The installed file-size is less than 9kB.
 ### Usage
 ```bash